Beware The Self-Centered

 These Things

-But when we buy the time to see
+But if we take the time to view

 The stars applauding twilight plays,